seek-oss/docker-ecr-publish-buildkite-plugin/README.md

           ecr-name: my-repo
 ```

-We can target registries in other accounts and regions, provided the current IAM user/role has the ability to auth against said account/registry:
+We can target registries in other accounts and region(s), provided the current IAM user/role has the ability to auth against said account/registry:

 ```yaml
 steps: